-Goal 6:6.0 CertifyVerify Adherence to OpenChain Requirements
+Goal 6:6.0 Certify Adherence to the OpenChain Specification Requirements

-6.1 In order for an organization to be a Program to be deemed OpenChain CertifiedConforming Program, it-the organization must affirm that it has an Open Source managementthe program that meets satisfies the criteria requirements described presented in this specification OpenChain Specification version 2.0.
+6.1 In order for an organization to be a Program to be deemed OpenChain CertifiedConformant, it the organization must affirm that it has an Open Source managementthe program that meets satisfies the criteria requirements described presented in this specification OpenChain Specification version 2.0.

-6.1.1 An document affirmingation of the existence of an Open Source management the program Program designated in requirement 1.4 that meetssatisfies all the requirements of this document OpenChain Specification version 2.0.
+6.1.1 An document affirmingation of the existence of an Open Source management the program Program specified in requirement 1.4 that meetssatisfies all the requirements of this document, OpenChain Specification version 2.0.